This article was last updated on 11 June 2020, to reflect any clarifications issued by the government.

 Second, for the purpose of establishing revenue loss, only the revenues of those Dutch and non-Dutch parts of the group with employees for whom the employer pays taxes and social insurance in the Netherlands, will be taken into consideration.

-Requests for subsidy on the basis of NOW must be submitted between 6 April and 31 May 2020.
-Requests are submitted by way of a form that is available on the UWV website (www.uwv.nl/werkgevers).
+It is no longer possible to submit a request for subsidy for the first three-month period of NOW.
+Employers are expected to be able to apply for a subsidy under NOW 2.0 as of 6 July 2020.
+Requests are submitted by way of a form that will become available on the UWV website (www.uwv.nl/werkgevers).

 If you have any employment-related questions during the coronavirus crisis, get in touch with our dedicated team at firstname.lastname@example.org or with your usual De Brauw contact.